 This trip is planned around a long weekend hire, but can be extended to a longer hire by simply taking your time.
 They key to this eDub Trip is to plan your days out from your caravan park.
 All the main coastal destinations from Whitby down to Bridlington, can be reached from Jasmine Caravan Park, and back on one charge.
-The following is a guide to a long weekend, but the destinations can be tailored to match your desires, (or the weather!)
+Click the link above to book your long weekend.

 After pick up; you need to travel 48 miles to Jasmine Caravan Park by taking the scenic route direct to Malton.

 Start by heading through Arkendale to the A168 and turn left then right towards Marton.
 Turn right on the B6265 then left at the Green Tree Inn to Little Ouseburn.
 Turn right onto Boat Lane towards the toll (approx. 20p).
 Turn right towards Tollerton after the toll bridge.
 Turn left in Tollerton towards the A19.
 Go over the A19 to Huby then turn right in Huby toward Sutton-on-the-Forrest.

 Take the second exit at the roundabout then take the next left.
 Turn right just before the trees, then follow Moxby Lane then left at the end towards Sherriff Hutton.
 At the roundabout, take the third exit towards Bulmer then onwards through Welburn to the A64 where you turn left.
 Turn north off the A64 at West Knapton towards Yedingham.
 Jasmine Caravan Park is just south from Snainton.